Our Guide for Applicants takes you through each section of the application as you fill it in:

 Yes, if you have applied before and provided the appropriate documents please use the Copy button on the Documents screen to copy these into your current application.
 If we already have good quality copies of the appropriate documents on file you do not need to provide updated versions.

 Occasionally the website will "remember" previous documents that were deleted and will copy the names of these into the Documents screen but will not copy the actual documents.
 This is not a problem.
 To check the documents that have been copied over, please wait 30 minutes then download the pdf version of your application (see FAQ 18 below for details).
-This give the website time to collate the documents into your application and allows you to view/print them as the staff at the course centres can view/print them.
+This gives the website time to collate the documents into your application and allows you to view/print them as the staff at the course centres can view/print them.

 There are two possible reasons for this.
 It may be that you have not completed the Funding and Basics sections yet.
-The information on what documents you need to provide is taken from these sections so you need to complete these first.
+The information on which documents you need to provide is taken from these sections so you need to complete these first.
 Or it may be that you are not required to provide any documents eg if your nationality is British, English is your first language, and you are currently doing your undergraduate degree (see the Documents section for more information).

 You need to scan your documents as a pdf file or a jpg image.
 Please provide a good quality scan.
 We often have to contact applicants to get better quality copies eg because of photos taken in poor light or at odd angles etc.